Waltzing Matilda: Writing of the song

 On 24 April 1894, Christina had attended the annual Warrnambool steeplechase meeting in south western Victoria.
 The music at the meeting was provided by the Warrnambool Garrison Artillery Band.
 The first item played by the band was the quick march "Craigielee", composed by English-born Australian Thomas Bulch, in or before 1891, using the pseudonym Godfrey Parker.
 "Craigielee" was a typical march with three strains.
 The first strain in the main section was based on "Thou Bonny Wood of Craigie Lee", composed by Glasgow musician James Barr, published in 1818 for Robert Tannahill's poem "Thou Bonnie Wood o Craigielee" which was written prior to 1806.
-Christina had a good memory for songs and, when she had the opportunity, tried to play the first strain by ear on piano.
+Christina had a good memory for songs and, when she had the opportunity, tried to play the first strain by ear on piano at her relatives' house Meningoort, near Camperdown, Victoria.
 Christina's memory was not perfect.
 The first strain of "Craigielee" had the musical form AABC.
 Christina remembered the AAB section and put it into her tune as bars 1–12.
 For some reason she did not add the C section to her song as bars 13–16.
 To complete her tune, Christina repeated the second A section.
 Christina's tune had the musical form AABA.
 This is the musical form of "Waltzing Matilda" sung today.

 When Christina arrived at Dagworth in June 1895 she found an autoharp with three or four chord bars, which belonged to the bookkeeper, John Tait Wilson.
 As there was no piano at Dagworth, Christina learned to play this autoharp.
 Within seven weeks she was able to play the tune that she heard at Warrnambool, well enough to catch the attention of Banjo Paterson.
 During the rest of her stay at Dagworth she mastered it.

 About seven weeks after she arrived at Dagworth, Christina and her brothers went into Winton for a week or so.
 This coincided with the time that Banjo Paterson arrived to meet Sarah Riley.
 Banjo and Sarah were immediately invited to join the group returning to Dagworth Station.
 This was an irresistible temptation for a man venturing into the outback, the 'never-never' for the first time.
 During his stay, Paterson would have seen the places, heard the stories and encountered the people who inspired the lyrics of the original "Waltzing Matilda".